Difficulty

 • soft seeds

-A few nurseries list AC Sweet as being hardy down to zone 6, but I highly doubt it. can it survive zone 7b? no other soft seeded pomegranate is that cold hardy.
+A few nurseries list AC Sweet as being hardy down to zone 6, but I highly doubt it.
+Can it survive zone 7b?
+No other soft seeded pomegranate is that cold hardy.
 No one talks about this variety.

 Afganski